PipedreamHQ/pipedream/docs/docs/quickstart/hello-world/README.md

 ![image-20210523180059549](./image-20210523180059549.png)

 The deploy should complete in about 1-2 seconds.
-Then reload the endpoint URL in your browser — you the response should change to `hello world!`.
+Then reload the endpoint URL in your browser — the response should change to `hello world!`.

 ![hello_world](./hello_world-1823450.gif)